Nodes

 class Inputs(rg.NodeInputs):

-previous: float = rg.Input(
+previous: float = rg.src(lambda: MediaSession.State.buffer_seconds)

-fetched: float = rg.Input(source=Decoder.Outputs.fetched_seconds)
+fetched: float = rg.src(Decoder.State.fetched_seconds)

-class Outputs(rg.NodeOutputs):
+class State(rg.NodeState):

-buffer_seconds: float = rg.Output(initial=10.0)
+buffer_seconds: float = rg.var(init=10.0)

-def run(self, inputs: Inputs) -> Outputs:
+def update(self, inputs: Inputs) -> State:

 next_buffer = inputs.previous + inputs.fetched - TICK_DT_SECONDS

-return self.Outputs(buffer_seconds=max(0.0, next_buffer))
+return self.State(buffer_seconds=max(0.0, next_buffer))

 session = MediaSession()